comportnx/compack-mods/README.md

 ### Color-coded Clothing

-`Useful and valuable clothing items have cyan names`
+`Useful and valuable clothing items have cyan names.`

-This small(?) mod changes the color of 'useful' clothing items cyan.
+This simple mod makes the names of useful clothing items appear cyan so they're easier to see when looting stuffed dressers and wardrobes.

-Currently it applies to armor, bags, packs, pouches, warm clothes, and clothing that's worth more than 7 dollars to traders.
+Currently "useful" is defined as: armor, bags, packs, pouches, warm clothes, and clothing that's worth more than 7 dollars to traders.

 ### Reach3 Patch

 `Very long weapons can attack across z-levels.` `There are early-game long weapon options.`

 This patch adds the ability to attack across Z-levels to very long weapons like pikes.
-It also adds some early-game long weapons; smashing a young tree now has a chance to yield a 'rough pole' capable of attacking from a long way away, and the 'pipe pike' can now be made from just a simple pipe spear, a couple of pipes, and some pipe fittings.
+It also adds some early-game long weapons; smashing a young tree now has a chance to yield a "rough pole" capable of attacking from a long way away, and the 'pipe pike' can now be made from just a simple pipe spear, a couple of pipes, and some pipe fittings.

 ### Tough Tyres

 `Wheels are more resistant to punctures.` `Armoured and 'off-road wide' wheels are immune to punctures.`

 Wheels are much more resistant to punctures, while armoured wheels and off-road wide wheels are immune to them.
-Armoured wheels are found on military vehicles, 'off-road no-flat' wheels are on tractors, excavators, and trenchers.
+Armoured wheels are found on military vehicles, "off-road no-flat" wheels are on tractors, excavators, and trenchers.

 ### Fast Pulping